-The project, Iraq on the Regional and International Stage: National Interests and Foreign Policy Determinants and Dynamics, will map how Iraq's relationships with regional and global state powers are formed in order to gain a deeper understanding of the processes underlying Iraq's foreign policy motivations and decisions.
+The project, Iraq on the Regional and International Stage: National Interests and Foreign Policy Determinants and Dynamics, researched the varied foreign policy interests, influences, and actors inside Iraq.
+By mapping how Iraq's relationships with regional and global state powers are formed the project highlighted the processes underlying Iraq's foreign policy motivations and decisions.

-Key themes that will be addressed include identifying key actors and their subsequent agency influencing state foreign policy, the national interests that most guide foreign policy decisions, to what extent Iraq has a coherent foreign policy and how it is formed, and what primary interests will affect Iraq’s foreign policy decisions in the next decade.
+Key themes addressed in the research include identifying key actors and their subsequent agency influencing state foreign policy, the national interests that most guide foreign policy decisions, to what extent Iraq has a coherent foreign policy and how it is formed, and what primary interests will affect Iraq’s foreign policy decisions in the next decade.

-The project team comprises Jane Kinninmont, Senior Research Fellow, with Professor Gareth Stansfield, Project Consultant, and Omar Sirri, Research Assistant, in partnership with the United States Institute for Peace.
-This project is based on an original concept by Professor Gareth Stansfield.
+The project was implemented in partnership with the United States Institute for Peace.
+This project was based on an original concept by Professor Gareth Stansfield.

 View resources on Iraq ten years after the war.

 Previous work has included a flagship conference on Post-American Iraq and the book Britain and the Middle East in the 9/11 Era.

 Iraq on the International Stage: Foreign Policy and National Identity in Transition